 4. Cranberry Hibiscus

-Cranberry Hibiscus has a Latin name of Hibiscus Acetosella and is also known as African Rosemallow.
+Cranberry Hibiscus has the Latin name of Hibiscus Acetosella and is also known as African Rosemallow.
 It has large colorful leaves that look like cannabis leaves.

 Once fully grown, the leaves turn out to be broader and look like a Maple leaf, but it can be easily mistaken for cannabis leaves when the plant is still growing.